 An introductory-level survey of the basic theory and techniques of analytical chemistry.
-Emphasis placed on the scope of analytical methods and their application to the areas of chemistry, biology and the clinical sciences.
+Emphasis placed on the scope of analytical methods, the use of spreadsheets in analytical chemistry, and their application to the areas of chemistry, biology and the clinical sciences.
 Fall.